-The remainder of the day is at your leisure to rest before an early evening welcome meeting.

-Later, visit Martyrs' Lane, known as 'Shehidler Khiyabany' among locals.
+Fly overnight to Baku, Azerbaijan (via Dubai).
+On arrival, transfer to your hotel.
+The remainder of the day is at your leisure to rest before you visit Martyrs' Lane, known as 'Shehidler Khiyabany' among locals.
 Walk through the Alley of the Martyrs to find a beautiful view overlooking Baku's coastline.
-Move to Icheri Sheher, the old part of the city and Shemakha gate where you'll have dinner.
+Move to Icheri Sheher, the old part of the city and Shemakha Gate before dinner.
+This first experience of the city is approximately 30 minutes of walking.